naggie/rackmounting_adventures/dacmagic/README.md

 Features are center co-ordinate based with a globally defined offset.
 This is so a cut out, bracket and object can share the same reference easily.

+# Parts

+Individual parts to manufacture, 2D or 3D as the manufacturing process requires.

+Normally just calling a module.

+# Views

+Normally just calling/assembling modules.